erikvanmechelen/wind/manuscript/77mistakes.md

 Each relationship is different and will be shifting throughout the game.
 You might argue that bringing the same approach to each relationship keeps things simple.
 And that's fine.
 But if you can adjust the way you speak to and with each player based on the power dynamics, that will likely be better.

+With relationships come expectations, modes of communication, and the sharing of information.
+Even in contentious or outright antagonistic relationships, expectations are set, communication occurs (however little), and information passes back and forth.

+As you react to developments around you and sew the seeds of your own flourishing, the creation and management of relationships is paramount to early game success.

 ## No. 9 Missing the Morning Shower

 If you smell neutral to good, that's great.
 If you don't, that could be a distraction.